ivy-llc/ivy/docs/partial_source/deep_dive/8_inplace_updates.rst

 and the important differences.

-This is one particular area of the Ivy code where, technically speaking, the function :code:`ivy.inplace_update` will result in very subtly different behaviour for each backend.
+This is one particular area of the Ivy code where, technically speaking, the function :code:`ivy.inplace_update` will result in subtly different behaviour for each backend.

 While :code:`ivy.Array` instances will always be inplace updated consistently, in some cases it is simply not possible to also inplace update the :code:`ivy.NativeArray`